datacentral-creator/datacentral-creator.github.io/index.md

 ---

 ### [3.
 Are ideas alive?
 How history was governed by ideas](essay.md)
-**Status:** First full draft released
+**Status:** First edition released

 **Document type:** Essay
 An essay proposing a theoretical structure of ideas as intelligent agents and exploring their role in shaping history

 ---

-### 4. Datacentral: A Self‑Hosted Ecosystem for Transforming Personal Data into Structured Knowledge
-**Status:** In preparation

-A systems‑level exposition of Datacentral, a modular and privacy‑oriented platform designed to convert unstructured personal data into structured, interconnected knowledge representations.
-The paper outlines the architecture, design principles, and theoretical motivations underlying the system.
+### 4. How do reccomendation algorithms effect the formation of culture?

+A research paper that analyses how reccomendation algorithms effect the formation of culture through the parameter of "social chaos" which effects the divergence in a person's habits over time

 ---